jakub-oprsal/thead/README.md

 ## Installation and usage

-This is a python package that can be either install through pip git interface, i.e., by running
+This is a python package that can be installed through pip git interface, i.e., by running
 ```
 python3 -m pip install git+https://github.com/jakub-oprsal/thead
 ```
-or by downloading and installing by running `python3 -m setup build` and `python3 -m setup install`.

 Everything is work in progress.
 I will soon provide an example metadata file.
-To get help on invocation, run `python3 -m thead -h`.
+To get help on invocation, run `thead -h`.